One of the benefits of practicing yoga is its ability to increase your flexibility.

 Flexibility isn’t something that can be achieved in one stretching session.
 It takes consistent and frequent practices to achieve it!

 Try setting a time during the day where you can really concentrate on working on these poses.
+Make it a habit to roll your yoga mat out at a certain time of the day.
 That way, you’ll be creating a habit of practicing.
 You’ll be surprised at how much you’ll progress!

 That being said, it’s important to always listen to your body when working on your flexibility.
 You want to apply just enough pressure to stretch deeper, but if you need a rest, release the pose and relax.
 Give yourself some time before going back into it.